An adult faerie tale not for kids.

 “Then execute somebody anyway.
 It’s a good week for an execution.
 In fact, every week is a good week for an execution, don’t you think?”

 The king went back to his nap.
-Hansel left the throne room and walked the five minutes of the palace it took to get to the secretary’s office.
+Hansel left the throne room and walked the five minutes through the palace it took to get to the secretary’s office.

 Gretel looked up from behind her desk.
 “I’m bored,” she said to her brother.
 She was in her late twenties.
 Blonde hair and blue eyes too.
 As blue as the Danube that passed down the street and making like the nice river it was.